AndersonChaves/stream-djensemble3/README.md

 # stream-djensemble3
-Repository for new version of stream djensemble, started in jun-2023
+Repository for StreamEnsemble, a method for Predictive Queries over Spatiotemporal Streaming Data.
+Please check each branch for the code of each experiment.